Fake vaccine pass allegations: Police swoop on signwriter's address

 Police have swooped on a Canterbury signwriter who has allegedly been making fake vaccine passes.

-Officers this morning raided the printing and graphics business which operates out of a shed at the rear of the property on Rangiora's Ashley St.
+Officers this morning raided the printing and graphics business, which operates out of a shed at the rear of the property on Rangiora's Ashley St.

 It's understood one person has been arrested.